Webador/SlmMail/docs/Mandrill.md

 #### Attachments

 You can add any attachment to Mandrill message.
-The content must be a base64 encoded string of your content:
+The content **MUST BE** a base64 encoded string of your content:

 ```php
 $message    = new \SlmMail\Mail\Message\Provider\Mandrill();